Lineage II: Prequel

 A prequel, Lineage 2: Revolution, was released as a mobile game in 2016.

 Sequel

-NCsoft officially announced Project TL as the sequel to the first Lineage in November 2011.
+NCsoft officially announced Lineage Eternal as the sequel to the first Lineage in November 2011.
 The first gameplay videos debuted at the G-Star 2011 gaming convention in South Korea on November 10.
+NCSoft renamed the game Project TL in 2017 and Throne and Liberty in 2022.
+It was released in 2023.